prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

 The `Builder` method is responsible for validating the adapter configuration, performing any necessary pre-processing steps (such as macro parsing), and storing the configuration values in a new instance of the `adapter` struct.

-Adapters are only constructed during application startup and the same instance is used for all bid requests.
-The `Builder` method will not be called if your bid adapter is disabled by the host.
-On the other hand, this method may be called multiple times if the host has configured aliases of your adapter.
+This method may be called multiple times if the host has configured aliases of your adapter.
+On the other hand, it will never be called if your bid adapter is disabled by the host.
+Please be aware the same instance of the adapter will be used to process all bid requests for each bidder or alias.
 To ensure thread safety, all runtime state must be stored in the `adapter` instance and the adapter may not mutate any global or package scoped variables.

 The first argument, `bidderName`, is the name of the bidder being built.
-This may be the bidder name you've chosen or it may be an alias configured by the host.
+This may be the bidder name you've chosen or it may be an alias.
 Most adapters ignore the `bidderName`, but its provided by the core framework for situations where the adapter might need to do something special for aliases.

-The second argument, `config`, is all configuration values set by the host (or by default) for your adapter.
+The second argument, `config`, is all configuration values set for your adapter.
 However, not all of this information is intended for use by the `Builder` method.
 The only two fields relevant here are `config.Endpoint` and `config.ExtraAdapterInfo`:
 - `config.Endpoint` is the base url of your bidding server and may be interpreted as either a literal address or as a templated macro to support dynamic domains or dynamic paths.
 - `config.ExtraAdapterInfo` may be used for any other values your adapter may need, such as an application token or publisher allow/deny list.
-You may interpret this string however you like, although JSON is a common approach.
+You may interpret this string however you like, although JSON is a common choice.

 The `Builder` method is expected to return an error if either the `config.Endpoint` or the `config.ExtraAdapterInfo` values are invalid or cannot be parsed.
 Errors will be surfaced to the host during application startup as a fatal error.